EldricArlo/Oracore/README.md

 *   **Robust Hybrid Encryption Model:**
     *   **Symmetric Encryption:** Provides AEAD stream encryption (for large data blocks) and one-shot AEAD encryption (for small data blocks) based on **XChaCha20-Poly1305**.
     *   **Asymmetric Encryption:** Uses **X25519** (based on Curve25519) for a Key Encapsulation Mechanism (KEM).
-    *   **[FIX] Ephemeral Session Keys (Sender Compromise Resistance):** The protocol generates a fresh ephemeral key pair for every encryption session.
-This ensures that even if the **sender's** long-term private key is compromised in the future, past messages sent by them cannot be decrypted (protecting against passive decryption of recorded traffic). *Note: This does not constitute "Perfect Forward Secrecy" in the strictest sense (Double Ratchet), as a compromise of the recipient's long-term key would still allow decryption of past messages.*
+    *   **[UPDATED] Sender Compromise Resistance (Sender-PFS):** The protocol generates a fresh ephemeral key pair for every encryption session.
+This ensures that even if the **sender's** long-term private key is compromised in the future, past messages sent by them cannot be decrypted (protecting against passive decryption of recorded traffic).
+    *   **Forward Secrecy Limitation:** Please note this model does **not** provide Recipient Perfect Forward Secrecy.
+Since the recipient's private key is static (to allow asynchronous file decryption), a compromise of the recipient's long-term key **will** allow decryption of past messages.

 *   **Modern Cryptographic Primitive Stack:**
     *   **Key Derivation:** Employs **Argon2id**, the winner of the Password Hashing Competition, to effectively resist GPU and ASIC cracking attempts.